GigGossip/giggossip.github.io/pages/home.md

 layout: home
 permalink: "/"
 title: "Gig-Gossip Protocol"
-description: "Gig-Gossip introduces Bitcoin to the gig economy and its wide audience of everyday users with the incentive of higher payouts and correspondingly lower prices."
+description: "Gig-Gossip introduces <strong><font color="#f7931a">Bitcoin</font></strong> to the gig economy and its wide audience of everyday users with the incentive of higher payouts and correspondingly lower prices."
 header_transparent: true
 meta_title: Gig-Gossip Protocol